adrian154/blog/public/blogposts/rubiks/blogpost.md

 Ideally, we would have a lookup table that recorded the number of moves required to solve every possible state.
 However, such a table would be much too large to construct or store.
 Instead, we can compute the amount of moves necessary to solve *part* of the cube.

 For example, let's say we ignored the edges of the cube and focused our attention on the corners, essentially treating the cube as a 2x2x2.
-The corners can exist in $8! \times 3^7 = 88,179,840$ different configurations; we could run a BFS on the entire problem space in a short amount of time and save the result.
+The corners can exist in $8! \times 3^7 = 88,179,840$ different configurations; we could run a BFS on the entire problem space in a short amount of time and save the resulting table.
 Then, during our search, we can look up the number of moves necessary to solve the corners of the state that we are currently inspecting and use that value as the heuristic.
 This value is clearly admissible since any solution that solves the cube will also solve the corners.

 We want our table to be a linear array of distance values, meaning that we need to come up with a scheme to convert the corner configuration of a state to an integer index.
 We can break this down into two subproblems: